1936 Tripoli Grand Prix

 The 1936 Tripoli Grand Prix was a Grand Prix motor race held on 10 May 1936.
 This race was part of the 1936 Grand Prix Season as a non-championship race.
 The race was won by Achille Varzi in an Auto Union Type C.

+Tazio Nuvolari was originally unable to participate in the race after crashing in practice, but he raced anyway.
+His car blew a tire and crashed into a column trackside.
+Nuvolari was ejected from the car and suffered injuries.